 Dr Muhammad Kamal

 Dr Muhammad Kamal is a Kurd originally from Iraq.
-He obtained B.A.
-(Honours), MA and PhD in Philosophy at the University of Karachi and has a Diploma in Education from Teachers Institute in Erbil.
+He obtained BA (Honours), MA and PhD in Philosophy at the University of Karachi and has a Diploma in Education from Teachers Institute in Erbil.
 He taught first as a lecturer then as an assistant professor in the Department of Philosophy at the University of Karachi from 1985 to 1994.
-In 1992 he went to Germany on DAAD scholarship for post-doctoral research and has been based in Australia since 1994.
+In 1992 he went to Germany on a German Academic Exchange Service (DAAD) scholarship for postdoctoral research and has been based in Australia since 1994.

 Dr Christina Mayer

 Dr Christina Mayer is the Convenor of the Arabic Program.
-She is a graduate of Eötvös Loránd University, Budapest (degrees in Arabic, Turkish and Russian studies, undergraduate training in Libya and the USSR), with an MA in Applied Linguistics and PhD in Arabic and Islamic Studies (both awarded by The University of Melbourne), with research conducted in Morocco, Egypt and Syria.
-She first started working at the UOM in 1989.
+She is a graduate of Eötvös Loránd University, Budapest (degrees in Arabic, Turkish and Russian studies, undergraduate training in Libya and the USSR), with an MA in Applied Linguistics and Doctor of Philosophy (Arts) in Arabic and Islamic Studies (both awarded by the University of Melbourne), with research conducted in Morocco, Egypt and Syria.
+She first started working at the University of Melbourne in 1989.
 She is a prolific textbook writer and material developer.
 Her research interests in Arabic studies include language teaching for specific purposes and in Islamic studies the role of magic in modern Arab societies, particularly in the lives of women.

 Associate Professor Richard Pennell